The GAPS programme at TNG LXX. HD 128717 B/Gaia-6 B: a long-period eccentric low-mass brown dwarf from astrometry and radial velocities: Stellar age and rotation period

 If we interpreted this as the stellar rotation period, it would point towards a young age ($\simeq 300$ Myr), in contrast with the other indicators.
 However, the peak in the GP posterior could correspond to the first harmonic of the stellar rotation, resulting in $P_\text{rot} = 7.8 \pm 0.6$ d, which would correspond in a more compatible estimate of gyrochronological age, $t_\text{gyro} = 900$ Myr.

-Finally, we can obtain another estimate of the age of the system from its kinematic.
+Finally, we were able to obtain another estimate of the age of the system from its kinematic.
 We can compute the Galactic space velocity components $U$, $V$, and $W$ from the proper motion, parallax, and radial velocity of the system.
 We can get the Gaia DR3 parallax from Table \ref{tab:star_par} and, from the HARPS-N spectra collected, we can derive the absolute systemic velocity of the star using version 3.0.1 of the HARPS-N Data Reduction Software \citep[DRS,][]{dumusqueetal2021}: $\gamma_\text{syst} = + 5.90776 \pm 0.00101$ km s$^{-1}$.
 We do not use the Gaia DR3 proper motion components, as the measurements can be biased by the incorrect modelling of the Keplerian motion.
 For this reason, we adopt the proper motion from \citet{Brandt2021}, which is computed from the difference in position between the Gaia DR3 and Hipparcos catalogues, and therefore should not be affected by the orbital motion\footnote{The Gaia DR3 - Hipparcos proper motion could still be affected by additional undetected companions: although massive long-period companions undetected by the direct imaging observations (Fig. \ref{fig:contrast}) could still produce significant astrometric distortion, this would not significantly affect the estimate of the kinematical age of the system.}: $\mu_\text{ra} = -81.992 \pm 0.021$ mas yr$^{-1}$, $\mu_\text{dec} = +67.612 \pm 0.023$ mas yr$^{-1}$.
 From these values, following the methodology by \citet{johnsonsoderblom1987}, we obtain: $U = -35.876 \pm 0.059$ km s$^{-1}$, $V= -10.698 \pm 0.013$ km s$^{-1}$, $W = -3.673 \pm 0.005$ km s$^{-1}$.
 From these Galactic space velocities, we can compute the kinematical age of the system, as defined by \citet{almeidafernandes2018}, as $t_\text{kin} \simeq 1.4$ Gyr.
 It is worth mentioning that the kinematical age gives only an approximate estimate for singles systems, and it is more informative for statistical samples, and in fact \citet{almeidafernandes2018} suggest an uncertainty of around 3 Gyr for individual stars.
 However, it is noteworthy that this value is in good agreement with the previous estimates.
 Combining all these estimates, we can adopt the average value of the age for HD\,128717 $t = 1.4 \pm 0.3$ Gyr.